All posts

 DIYNot handled — separate CPA or tax preparer needed$500–1,500 (CPA dependent)

-The structural pattern: doola is the only path where Form 5472 is bundled and confirmed for LLCs.
-The other two paths require either verification (Pilot) or a separate CPA relationship familiar with non-resident LLC compliance.
+doola is the only path where Form 5472 is bundled and confirmed for LLCs.
+With Pilot, you'd need to verify LLC filing directly.
+With DIY, you need your own CPA who knows non-resident LLC compliance.

 What do non-resident LLC founders actually pay annually for bookkeeping?

-The headline monthly price for bookkeeping is only one component.
-The total annual cost for a non-resident LLC founder includes bookkeeping, tax filing, Form 5472, registered agent, and state compliance.
+The monthly price is only one piece.
+Once you add tax filing, Form 5472, registered agent, and state compliance, the real annual cost looks different.

 Cost Componentdoola (Business-in-a-Box)Pilot (Essentials + Tax)DIY (Xero Established)